-Berkeley Architectural Heritage Association.
-Historian Richard Schwartz presents the story
+Richard Schwartz presents the story of the numerous

-immigrant actor M. B. Curtis for the city of Berkeley that still have
+M. B. Curtis for the City of Berkeley that still have an

-an effect on us today.
-Schwartz will also discuss the
+effect on us today.
+Schwartz will also discuss many

 Peralta Park Hotel, the tallest hotel in the Bay Area at